by Glen C. Strathy

 Worst of all, you might not find an editor willing to buy your article, which means you get nothing for your effort.

-For this reason, a lot of great nonfiction writers today struggle to earn a professional income.
+The reality is that it's difficult to make money writing for magazines, and a lot of great nonfiction writers today struggle to earn a professional income.
 And that's not even taking the Internet into account...

 In some ways, the growth of the Internet has made it even harder to make money writing for magazines.
 With most people turning to the Internet to get the information they want, magazine subscriptions have fallen drastically – which means magazines don't have as much money to pay writers.
 Good luck getting $1 a word today!